giojacuzzi/few-shot-transfer-learning-bioacoustics/README.md

 pip install -r requirements.txt
 ```

-This installs all dependencies you need to run, for example,`src/gui.py` or `src/process_audio.py`.
-For further reference, see setup instructions for [BirdNET-Analyzer](https://github.com/kahst/BirdNET-Analyzer) and [birdnetlib](https://github.com/joeweiss/birdnetlib) if needed.
+This installs all required dependencies.
+For troubleshooting reference, see setup instructions for [BirdNET-Analyzer](https://github.com/kahst/BirdNET-Analyzer).

 ## Contents
 - `data` – data associated with the study area and project